-WordPress is free, as are many of its plugins.
-Even so, at the very least, you'll have to spend money on both hosting and a domain.
-Fortunately, entry-level hosting services are commonplace and come at a very affordable price.
-The wordpress software is free in both senses of the word.
+WordPress is free to download and use, but you'll need to pay for hosting and a domain.
+Fortunately, entry-level hosting services are affordable and come at a very reasonable price.
+The WordPress software is free in both senses of the word.
 You can download it for free and modify it as you wish.

-You won't be able to use your own domain name and there will be ads on your site that you don't have control over (which is one of the best in the industry.
+You won't be able to use your own domain name and there will be ads on your site that you don't have control over (which is one of the ways it's funded).
 If you want to customize WordPress, best practices tell you to “pack your customizations in a new plugin” or use an existing one.
-If you delete the Content, Automattic will use all reasonable efforts to remove the Content from the Website, but you acknowledge that caching or references to the Content cannot be immediately unavailable.
-If your WordPress site has a lot of photos, videos, products, or other content, it will cost you more to host it.
+If you delete the Content, Automattic will use all reasonable efforts to remove the Content from the Website, but caching or references to the Content cannot be immediately unavailable.
+If your WordPress site has a lot of photos, videos, products, or other content, it will cost more to host it.

 There are a lot of aspects of WordPress that are free, which is one of the wonderful things about the platform.
-For a simple, “personal project” website, like a blog, you could get away with spending little or nothing here; it's when you want something more complex that costs start to add up.
+For a simple blog website, you could get away with spending little or nothing here; it's when you want something more complex that costs start to add up.
 In addition, not all have a monthly cost; some add-ons require an annual prepayment or a one-time license fee.
 When you buy a hosting plan, you're basically reserving a little bit of internet space for your website to be found.

 Your hosting provider should provide you with support to help you with aspects of your site that relate to hosting.
 You can also install any premium third-party WordPress plugins to add features not provided by the free options.
 Check out this five-minute video to learn how to create the best possible WordPress site for your business.